Port of Tanjung Perak: History

-Before 20th century, oceangoing vessels from Surabaya did loading and unloading activities at Madura Strait and then freighted the cargoes by the means of barges and boats to Jembatan Merah (the first port in that time) situated along Kalimas River.
+Before the 20th century, oceangoing vessels from Surabaya did loading and unloading activities at Madura Strait and then freighted the cargoes by the means of barges and boats to Jembatan Merah (the first port in that time) situated along Kalimas River.
 Due to the increases of trade, cargo and transportation traffics, the facilities available at that port were inadequate.

 In 1875, Ir.
 W. de Jonght planned to build the Port of Tanjung Perak, but the plan was not realized due to a lack of funds.
 At the start of 20th century Ir.
 W.B.
 Van Goor submitted another proposal for the port.
 Physical construction of the port started in 1910, dredging in January 1912.
 Droogdok Maatschappij Soerabaja (DMS), later known as PT.
 Dok & Perkapalan Surabaya (DPS), was established.
 From 1917 it operated Surabaya Dock of 3,500 tons, later followed by two others.
 DMS would also build a substantial number of ships.

 After the completion of the Tanjung Perak Port, the ports of Kalimas and Jembatan Merah were gradually abandoned.
 An inter-island terminal and a passenger ferry terminal were built in the port in 1983.
 The Petikemas International Container Terminal was finished in 1992.

 The port was dredged to a 14 m depth to serve 10,000 TEUs 5th generation ships in mid-2015.
 In mid-2016 the port was dredged to a 16 m depth with a width of 200 m that can serve 15,000 TEUs or 7th generation ships.

 Facilities

-The port has 6 main terminals, multi-purpose terminals for conventional cargo handling, a passenger terminal, RoRo and an international container terminal.
+The port has six main terminals, multi-purpose terminals for conventional cargo handling, a passenger terminal, RoRo and an international container terminal.
 Tugging, pilot, bunker, storage and shipyard services are also provided.
 Since 2015, activities of the port are supported by the Teluk Lamong Port Terminal.
 Tanjung Perak Port is also equipped with dock facilities that can serve cruises both from domestic and abroad.